-The Committee has the authority to retain, as needed, any independent counsel, compensation and benefits consultants and other outside experts or advisors as the Committee believes necessary or appropriate.
-The Committee has continued to retain Sibson Consulting as an independent outside compensation consultant to advise the Committee on matters related to the compensation of the Named Executive Officers.
-The Committee has assessed the independence of Sibson Consulting in light of SEC Rules and NYSE Listing Standards, and has determined that Sibson Consulting is independent under those rules and standards.
-The Committee also assessed any potential conflicts of interest arising out of the consultant's work on behalf of the Committee, and has concluded that the work Sibson Consulting has performed does not raise any conflicts of interest.
+The Committee has the authority to retain, as needed, any independent counsel, compensation and benefits consultants, and other outside experts or advisors as the Committee believes necessary or appropriate.
+In 2015, the Committee used each of Sibson Consulting (Sibson) and Exequity LLP (Exequity) as its independent outside compensation consultant to advise the Committee on matters related to the compensation of the Named Executive Officers.
+Exequity will be the sole consultant for 2016.
+The Committee has assessed the independence of both Sibson and Exequity in light of SEC Rules and NYSE Listing Standards, and has determined that each of Sibson and Exequity is independent under those rules and standards.
+The Committee also assessed any potential conflicts of interest arising out of each consultant's work on behalf of the Committee, and has concluded that the work performed by each of Sibson and Exequity does not raise any conflicts of interest.

-The Committee determines the scope of Sibson's services.
-Sibson advises the Committee on matters related to the compensation of the Named Executive Officers.
-Sibson does not advise management of the Company and receives no compensation from the Company other than in connection with its consulting work for the Committee.
-The Committee typically requests Sibson to:
+The Committee determines the scope of services for any compensation consultant it utilizes.
+In 2015, each of the designated compensation consultants advised the Committee on matters related to the compensation of the Named Executive Officers.
+Neither compensation consultant advised management of the Company nor received any compensation from the Company other than in connection with its consulting work for the Committee.
+The Committee requested Sibson and Exequity to: